p0358/PasteAndGo2/README.md

  - Firefox
  - Firefox Focus
  - Brave
+ - Opera Touch
+ - Yandex
+ - UC Browser
+ - Puffin
+ - Aloha
+ - Dolphin

 ## Installation
 Installing PasteAndGo 2 is a pretty straight-forward process.
 You can install it from:

-###### Twickd
+###### Repo
-1. Add the [Twickd](https://repo.twickd.com) repository to your APT GUI.
+1. Add the [https://repo.p0358.net](https://repo.p0358.net) repository in your package manager.
-2. Search for PasteAndGo 2.
+2. Search for PasteAndGo2
-3. Click install
+3. Install
 4. Enjoy!

 ###### Pre-compiled binaries
-If you prefer to do things manually, you can install PasteAndGo 2 manually using `dpkg`.
+If you prefer to do things manually, you can install PasteAndGo2 manually using `dpkg`.

-1. Download the latest release from [GitHub releases](https://github.com/iAlex11/PasteAndGo2/releases).
+1. Download the latest release from [GitHub releases](https://github.com/p0358/PasteAndGo2/releases).
 2. Either using filza or ssh, install the .deb package.
 	* If using Filza, you can just click on the file and select `install`.
 	* If using ssh, run `dpkg -i [path-to-deb-file]`